-Applicants who are current in their rent and utilities or are currently up to date on any payment plan for outstanding rent or utilities, have no outstanding obligations over 90 days past due, exclusive of medical related charges and student loans, and have no history of bankruptcy in the last 5 years shall meet the credit history screening requirement.
+Applicants who are current in their rent and utilities or are currently up to date on any payment plan for outstanding rent or utilities and have no outstanding obligations over 90 days past due, exclusive of medical related charges and student loans (and excluding those obligations where an applicant is current in a payment plan) shall meet the credit history requirement, provided that a credit history covering the last 5 years will be used to conduct an overall review of an applicant's credit and current ability to pay rent.
+Such a review includes consideration of payment history, landlord judgments, consumer debt, and prior debts owed to public housing programs.